mbururyan/FIFA-20/README.md

 This is a passion project as I grew up playing Fifa, and have done so for more than 10 years.

-Another motivation is to practice my analystical and visualization skills.
+Another motivation is to practice my analytical and visualization skills.

 ## Languages used
 - Python